LDAP authentication for database cluster access

 LDAP over TLS

-TLS can be used to encrypt traffic between the PostgreSQL server and the LDAP server.
+You can use TLS to encrypt traffic between the PostgreSQL server and the LDAP server.
 You can configure your LDAP server to use TLS certificates.

-The connection between the PostgreSQL server and the PostgreSQL client will remain unencrypted unless SSL is configured.
+The connection between the PostgreSQL server and the PostgreSQL client remains unencrypted unless SSL is configured.

 Could this page be better?
 Report a problem or suggest an addition!